amazingshellyyy/Rummikub/README.md

 ### Score

-sum the value of the tile on the losers rack
+- sum the value of the tile on the losers rack
+- store value for rounds and display

 ### Stretch goals